berachain/reth/CONTRIBUTING.md

-By default, `cargo test` does not select any packages, in order to run individual tests by name ( e.g. `cargo test mytest`) navigate to the directory of that file (e.g. `reth/crates/rpc/rpc/`) or use the `-p <package-name>` option to run specific tests of a crate from anywhere in the workspace (`cargo test -p reth-rpc mytest`).
+By default, `cargo test` does not select any packages, in order to run individual tests by name ( e.g. `cargo test mytest`) navigate to the directory of that file (e.g. `reth/crates/rpc/rpc/`) or use the `-p <package-name>` option to run specific tests of a create from anywhere in the workspace (`cargo test -p reth-rpc mytest`).

 See also [cargo-test](https://doc.rust-lang.org/cargo/commands/cargo-test.html) for more information on running tests.